RobQuistNL/Catalyst/README.md

 ## About

-Catalyst is a tool to manage dependencies within GameMakerStudio2 projects, and speed up certain processes.
+Catalyst is a tool to manage dependencies within GameMaker projects, and speed up your development cycle.
 If you need a library inside of your project you can use this tool to declare the dependency and install all dependencies.
 The dependencies will be recursively solved, so multiple libraries can require multiple dependencies, and they can be shared.

 Installing dependencies will exclude them (to the best extent possible) from version control, keeping your source code clean.
-Unfortunately, due to the format of Game Maker Studio 2 project, there will be some changes in the main project file as well as some view files.

 Inside the GameMaker project, all external files (vendored files) will reside in the `vendor` folders.